Chief Technical Officer

 - What is your proudest moment?

 Without a doubt it’s the way we delivered the Shard.
-The M&E package was huge and we knew we had to do something ground-breaking to make it work.
-We internally delivered the whole job and made significant progress with off-site manufacturing which was ahead of its time.
+The M&E package was over £80m all those years ago and we knew we had to do something ground-breaking to make it work.
+We delivered the majority of the works off-site which was ahead of its time with a new start-up company, a completely different supply chain and a new Mace team.
 The quality of that project, from beginning to end, was outstanding and that was purely down to the team being so focused, dedicated and innovative.

 “Mace was an industry disruptor when I joined and, on that front, nothing has changed.”